CallumMcFadgen/SDV-502_Assessment1/README.md

   <li>Kids_Carers()</li>
   </ul>
  <br>
- The second project is named CinemaApp.Tests and contains a single class named TicktPriceControllerTests, this class contains references TicktPriceController and contains 48 functions designed to test the conditions and returns from the 9 functions in TestPriceController.
+ The second project is named CinemaApp.Tests and contains a single class named TicketPriceControllerTests, this class contains references TicketPriceController and contains 48 functions designed to test the input conditions and returns from the 9 functions within TestPriceController.
  <br><br>
  Please do not hesitate to get in contact with me if there are any issues with cloning or running the solution